Blog Home

 Conflicts are the thoughts, ideas of the individual that differ from others.
 These are surrounded by the stigma of calling it as a threat or bad luck in the team.

-Half- information is a common threat in the organisation.
-According to studies, 40% of the information get distorted while conveying among the teams.
-Communication barrier includes poor listening skills, lack of transparency, and the differences in the perspective of an individual.
+Half-information is a common threat in the organisation.
+According to studies, 40% of the information gets distorted while conveyed among the teams.
+Communication barriers include poor listening skills, lack of transparency, and differences in the perspective of an individual.

 Learn how you can streamline team communication using Runtime Workman